Investigating aerosols as a way to reconcile K2-18 b JWST MIRI and NIRISS/NIRSpec observations

 The contribution of aerosols is accounted for using Mie scattering calculations.
-Previous strategies relied on the use of a simplified function to include aerosol scattering throughout the Rayleigh and Mie regimes (e.g., \citet{Kitzmann2018}).
+Previous strategies relied on the use of a simplified function to include aerosol scattering throughout the Rayleigh and Mie regimes (e.g., \citealp{Kitzmann2018}).
 This approach ignores the absorbing properties of the aerosols, encoded in the imaginary part of the complex refractive index, since absorption is usually negligible compared to scattering for small particles in the Visible and near-IR spectral range.
 In the present work, we include the absorbing properties of photochemical hazes that could explain the features observed in the K2-18 b observations at longer wavelengths in addition to the scattering effect at shorter wavelengths in the NIRISS SOSS/NIRSpec G395H range.
 The haze extinction is thus calculated using complex refractive index data obtained on laboratory haze analogues called tholins.
 The absorption properties of photochemical hazes are known to vary with the gas composition, temperature, pressure and irradiation efficiency \citep{Brasse2015,Sciamma2023,Drant2024}.
 We thus used 7 different datasets compiled from the original study of \citet{Khare1984} and the recent data of \citet{Drant2025} to explore the influence of the haze absorbing properties on the retrieval and final posterior distribution.
 We performed simulations with the refractive index data of exoplanet haze analogs that were produced using two different experimental setups (PAMPRE at LATMOS and COSmIC at NASA Ames) using only CH$_4$ as a reactive gas.
 In addition, we performed simulations with the refractive index data obtained on Titan tholins using various experimental setups and N$_2$/CH$_4$ ratio.